This piece was originally published on April 4, 2014. It has been updated and republished following George H.W. Bush’s passing.

 Historical nostalgia glows eternal, inexorably warming the reputations of past presidents — good, bad, and horrible alike.
-George H.W.
-Bush has his moment in the sun today, as veterans of his administration gather in College Station, Texas, to observe the 25th anniversary of his presidency.
+For our most recent presidents, the Trump administration has accelerated this process.
+Now, following George H.W.
+Bush’s death at 94 on Friday, fond remembrances are pouring in.
 In this case, the nostalgia is well deserved.

 George Bush was not a great president, but he was a pretty good one.
 He shrewdly managed the end of the Cold War and liberated Kuwait.
 He signed the Americans With Disabilities Act and a major fiscal consolidation.
 The more interesting question is why so few Americans appreciated Bush in his time.